-I used to dread fall, since it inevitably meant icy winter was coming– but for a few years now I've decided to embrace the changing weather.
+I used to dread fall, since it inevitably meant icy winter was coming-- but for a few years now I've decided to embrace the changing weather.

 But that also means that nature has a time to breathe, just before new life bursts out in spring.

 For me, part of embracing fall has meant celebrating the foods that make it so special.

 Poaching fish is, in my opinion, without a doubt, absolutely the EASIEST way to cook fish.
-Here’s why.

 When you sear fish, you have to make sure the fish has been dried off, brought to room temperature, and is placed in a hot pan.

 When you grill fish, you have to (as with baking) watch the cook time so that it doesn't dry out, and take steps to keep it from sticking to the grill plate.

 You simply have to add the fish to a sauce, and let it simmer until it's cooked through.

 Even better, when you cook it in a sauce that you'll be eating, such as a curry or a soup, it's a-okay if you accidentally forget about the fish, and it starts to fall apart a little into the soup.

-Garam masala is an Indian spice mixture.
-If you’ve got a Middle Eastern market, a spice store, an international market, or a Whole Foods nearby– you can find garam masala.
+If you’ve got a Kroger, a spice store, an international market, or a Whole Foods nearby– you can find garam masala.

 You could even eat this pumpkin cod curry outside while you enjoy fall's crisp, cool breeze!

 Cod Curry with Pumpkin

-- 1 TB olive oil
+- 1 tablespoon olive oil

-- 1 TB mustard seeds
+- 1 teaspoon mustard seeds

-- 2 tsp smoked paprika
+- 1 teaspoon smoked paprika

-- 1 tsp salt
+- ½ teaspoon salt